zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

    ```bash
    sudo systemctl restart nms
    ```
-6. Log on and verify that the license is still applied.
+6. Log back in and verify that the license is still applied.

 ### Set Admin Password with an Environment Variable